-The Six Million Dollar Man is an American television series about a fictional cyborg working for the OSI (which was usually said to refer to the Office of Scientific Intelligence, but sometimes was called the Office of Scientific Investigation as well as the Office of Strategic Intelligence).
+The Six Million Dollar Man was an American television series about a fictional cyborg working for the Office of Scientific Intelligence.

 The show was based on the novel Cyborg by Martin Caidin, and aired on the ABC network as a regular series from 1974 to 1978, following three television movies in 1973.
 The title role of Steve Austin was played by Lee Majors, who subsequently became a pop culture icon of the 1970s.

 The first figure was made by Kenner Toys in 1975 and is so stamped on the back of the figure.
 It came in a box with a flap with drawings of the character in action.
 The box had a window to show the action figure.
 He was dressed in his NASA style Red Sweat Suit with red rubber shoes and white socks.
 Included with the action figure came an engine block which the figure could lift by turning the figures head to the right and depressing the button on his back, which made a cranking noise to represent the bionic action of the arm.
 Turning the head back to the left released the right arm from action.
 On this first isuee, the figure's left arm is not removable, it doesn't detach from the shoulder as the second and third versions do, so if by any chance you do have one and the left arm can be removed then (unfortunately) you don't have a first issue.